-We thank Z. Kincaid for his help in finding an improved method for inserting $\operatorname{Project}{\tau}$ operators when using NPA-TP to analyze programs with local variables (see §8); A. Lal for articulating what we have called the "tensor-product principle" (§10); J.P.
-Gallagher and P. Ganty for help in understanding the relationship of NPA-TP with the methods of Kafle et al. [2016] and Ganty et al. [2016]; and P. Koutris for pointing out the relationship of NPA-TP with [Ullman and Van Gelder 1986].
-We thank the POPL 2016 reviewers for their feedback on Reps et al. [2016] and the TOPLAS referees for their comments on the submission.
+We thank Z. Kincaid for his help in finding an improved method for inserting $\operatorname{Project}{\tau}$ operators when using NPA-TP to analyze programs with local variables

+(see §8); A. Lal for articulating what we have called the "tensor-product principle" (§10); and the POPL 2016 reviewers for their feedback on Reps et al. [2016].